 My daughter pretends it's a baby bottle for her babies.
 We use them in the water to “snorkel” or blow water through like a you would with a pool noodle.
-Honestly you'll be shocked at how your toddler ends up using these.
-I love how affordable they are and they make great “random” little gifts for the kids.
+Honestly you'll be shocked at how your toddler ends up using these in open-ended play.
+I love how affordable they are and they make great “random” little gifts for kids of all ages.

 While I'm sure we all think summer and bubbles are obviously a no brainer.
+Tons of fun and work hand-eye coordination!
 However I wanted to give you a few extra ideas for using bubbles in various activities + share this this is literally the best bubble solution!

 Second, for older toddlers, you can set out a few cups of bubble solution, add some food coloring, a straw, and some paper and let them make bubble art by dipping the straw and blowing the solution on the page.

 Third, bubble snakes!
 Just grab an empty plastic water bottle, cut the bottom off, add a sock over the bottom.
 Pour bubble solution in and let your toddler blow!

 Next, I'd suggest considering getting this no spill bubble holder or this one, which reduces spills and also adding a bubble machine to your toy box.
 Bubble machines are great for toddlers to chase after and can give winded caregivers a needed break.
 Click here for the top bubble machines reviewed!